 Want to get more information about this graduation requirement?

 For more information on community involvement, please visit the DSBN Community Involvement

 webpage.
-As well, we encourage you to view the slideshow on the Presentations, Documents and Forms
+As well, we encourage you to view the slideshow at the bottom of this page.

 Want to set up your Community Involvement online account?

 On the Presentations, Documents and Forms